manasmbellani/goresolvehosts/README.md

 This Golang script is used to convert a hostname to an IP address (or several IP addresses).

 ## Examples
-To get an IP address for hostnames in file `hostnames.txt`:
+To get an IP address for hostnames in file `/tmp/hosts.txt`:
 ```
 $ cat /tmp/hosts.txt
 www.google.com